Dexter Morgan: Dexter's Final Cut

-Dexter is Dead
+Dexter Is Dead

-In the final book of the series' Dexter is Dead; Dexter is in jail after being charged with Robert's crimes—thanks to the corrupt Detective Anderson, who has falsified evidence and reports to make it seem that Dexter is guilty.
+In Dexter Is Dead, the final book in the series, Dexter is in jail after being charged with Robert's crimes—thanks to the corrupt Detective Anderson, who has falsified evidence and reports to make it seem that Dexter is guilty.
 Only Miami Metro's head forensic scientist Vince Masuoka tries to clear Dexter's name, but he gets swatted down by everyone from the beat cops to the state attorney.
-Deborah, meanwhile, disowns Dexter for cheating on Rita and putting Astor in danger, and decides to take custody of his children.
+Deborah, meanwhile, has disowned Dexter for cheating on Rita and putting Astor in danger, and taken custody of his children.

-Dexter's brother Brian bails him out of prison and gets him the best lawyer in town, but the lawyer happens to be in the pocket of a very powerful Mexican drug cartel led by a man named Raul, who is after Brian.
+Dexter's brother Brian bails him out of prison and gets him the best lawyer in town, but the lawyer happens to be in the pocket of a powerful Mexican drug cartel led by a man named Raul, who is after Brian.
 The cartel tries to kill Dexter several times to get to Brian.
-Eventually, Dexter and Brian find out their lawyer sold them out to the cartel, so they kill him and the cartel's members who were sent to kill them, save for one, whom they torture to find out where Raul is holding Cody and Astor.
+Eventually, Dexter and Brian find out their lawyer sold them out to the cartel, so they kill him and the cartel's members who were sent to kill them, save for one, whom they torture to find out where the cartel's leader, Raul, is holding Cody and Astor.

 Dexter and Deborah repair their relationship, and team up with Brian to save Astor and Cody.
 They storm Raul's yacht and take the kids back.
 Deborah and the kids get away, but Brian is killed by a bomb and Raul shoots Dexter in the shoulder.
 Dexter kills Raul and sets a bomb so no evidence is left, then jumps off the boat into the water and sinks into the ocean.
 The book leaves it open to interpretation whether he survives.